 Exceptions to this policy will be made only in extraordinary circumstances.
 Accordingly, you must learn to budget your time so that you complete your assignments before they are due.
 Be aware of the possibility of equipment failure (e.g., computer crashes, printer issues) when scheduling your work so that you are not left scrambling at the last minute.
 My most important suggestion for avoiding a late penalty is to work on exercises immediately after they are assigned.
 Do not procrastinate and begin to work on an exercise the day before it is due.

 (6) Learning Center and Learning Disabilities.
 The Learning Center (ext.
 2595) offers services designed to help students improve their overall academic performance.
 Sessions are structured to promote principles of effective learning and academic management.
 Any student on campus may schedule sessions at the Learning Center.
 They offer a variety of services and accommodations to students with learning disabilities based on appropriate documentation, nature of disability, and academic need.
-In order to initiate services, students should meet with Pam Rose, Director of the Learning Center at the start of the semester to discuss reasonable accommodations.
+In order to initiate services, students should meet with the Director of the Learning Center (Amber Larson) at the start of the semester to discuss reasonable accommodations.
 If a student does not request accommodations or does not provide documentation, I am under no obligation to provide accommodations.
 You may contact the Learning Center at ext.
-2595 or through email at email@example.com.
+2595 or through email at firstname.lastname@example.org.